hauke96/master-thesis/DESIGN_DECISIONS.md

 * Distance: I use the euclidean distance since it's a lot faster to compute than the haversine distance.
 The inaccuracy is negligible since distances are usually small (< 100m).

-## Objects: Wavelet, vertices and obstacles
+## Entities: Wavelet, vertices and obstacles

 ### Vertex